-Academic credit hours are awarded when a student completes a course each semester.
-The number of hours per course usually reflects the amount of time spent in class in a typical week (i.e. a course meeting three times per week for 50 minutes is usually a 3-credit-hour course), but laboratory- or activity-based courses can vary.
-Students should expect to spend time outside of class reading required materials, completing assignments, and studying for exams.
+Academic Credit Hours Credit hours are awarded when a student completes a course each semester.
+The number of hours per course usually reflects the amount of time spent in class in a typical week.
+For example, a course meeting for 50 minutes three times per week is usually a 3-credit-hour course.
+(Laboratory- or activity-based courses can vary.)
+Expect to spend twice as much time outside of class reading materials, completing assignments, and studying for exams.

-Most students find two full-time responsibilities at one time overwhelming.
-Working 40 hours a week is usually not compatible with a schedule of 15 to 17 credit hours.
-National averages indicate that most students can handle 15-17 academic credit hours if they work 20 hours or less a week.
-Students should also factor in other time commitments like drive time if commuting to campus, service or social organizations, personal wellness, and sleep.
+School and Work Most students find two full-time responsibilities overwhelming.
+Working 40 hours a week is rarely compatible with a schedule of 15-17 credit hours.
+National averages show that most students can handle 15-17 credit hours if they work less than 20 hours a week.
+Consider other time commitments, such as sleep, wellness, service or social organizations, and commute time, if applicable.

-At the time your first schedule is created, it is likely we will not have your final, official transcripts of prior college course work with completed grades or an official score report from International Baccalaureate (IB) or Advanced Placement (AP).
-Your schedule may need to be refined once those records are received by our Admissions Office.
-It is important for you to report all credits expected so we can help you plan appropriately.
+Previous Course Credit When we create your schedule, we will likely not have your final, official transcripts of prior college course work with completed grades or official score reports from International Baccalaureate (IB) or Advanced Placement (AP).
+You may need to refine your schedule once our Office of Admissions receives those records.
+It is essential to report all credits to avoid duplicating credit you have already earned.

-Spread the courses required by Your Drury Fusion throughout your time at Drury, rather than trying to complete them in your first two years.
-This will allow you to explore areas of interest for possible majors and minors and complete needed prerequisites for higher-level courses.
+Your Drury Fusion Spread the Exploration and Certificate courses required by Your Drury Fusion throughout your time at Drury.
+This will allow you to explore interests in possible majors/minors, complete prerequisites for higher-level courses, and maximize scheduling options.